 - Significant weight loss

-- Preoccupation with food: individuals suffering from anorexia frequently spend an inordinate amount of time thinking about food, researching recipes, and even cooking for others.
+- Preoccupation with food.
+People suffering from anorexia nervosa spend a lot of time thinking about food.

 - Refusal to eat